-The two main sources of Massachusetts Auto Insurance Information are the Automobile Insurers Bureau of Massachusetts (AIB) which has auto insurance rates and manuals and copies of the standard auto insurance policies and the Commonwealth Auto Reinsurers (CAR) which provides information on experience rating and plans of operations.
+The two main sources of Massachusetts Auto Insurance Information are the Automobile Insurers Bureau of Massachusetts (AIB) which has copies of the standard auto insurance policies and the Commonwealth Auto Reinsurers (CAR) which provides information on experience rating and plans of operations.

 Massachusetts auto insurance company codes can be found on the Commonwealth Auto Reinsurers website.

 New York auto insurance company codes can be found on the New York Department of Insurance Website.